Blog

 Active from: 6 April 2026

-In an effort to safeguard workers who report it, sexual harassment will soon constitute a protected disclosure.
-The new regulations will render confidentiality clauses void if they prevent an employee from disclosing sexual harassment, discrimination, or other illegal acts.
+In an effort to safeguard workers who report it, sexual harassment now constitutes a protected disclosure.
+The new regulations render confidentiality clauses void if they prevent an employee from disclosing sexual harassment, discrimination, or other illegal acts.

 Enter: The Fair Work Agency